Shrinking target horospherical equidistribution via translated Farey sequences: Cuspidal neighborhoods

-Using the definition of the Grenier fundamental domain~\cite[Page 17--18]{JL05} and Lemma~4.1 of~\cite[Chapter 1]{JL05}, we have that $0\leq x_{1j} \leq 1/2$ and $|x_{ij}|$ are bounded in all other cases by $1/2$ and $y^2_k \geq 3/4$.
-Let us identify $\varphi(\Ff'_d)$ with $\Ff'_d$ and, henceforth, omit $\varphi$ from the notation.
-We will define a neighborhood in the fundamental domain $\Ff'_d$ by picking an upper and lower bound for each $x_{ij}$ and a lower bound for each $y_k$.
-We also can pick an upper bound for any (or all or none) of the $y_k$'s.
-Pick constants $\beta^-_{ij} \leq \beta^+_{ij}$ to be the lower and upper bounds of $x_{ij}$.
-Pick constants $\alpha_{k}\geq 1$ to be the lower bounds of $y_k$, and let Pick constants $\infty \geq \gamma_k\geq \alpha_k$ to be the upper bounds of $y_k$, and let Let Since (\ref{eqnHeightinGrenierCoords}) holds, we note that the height of any point in the neigbhoordhood lies between $T_-$ and $T_+$, which we refer to as the \textit{lower height} and \textit{upper height}, respectively, of the neighborhood just constructed, and let us denote this neighborhood by Note that $\Cc \subset \Ss_1$.\footnote{Here and below, we identify $\Cc$ with $\Ga \backslash \Ga \Cc$ using context to distinguish between them if needed.
+Recall from Section~\ref{secConstructShrinkTargets} the definition of a Grenier box $\Cc:=\Cc_{T_-, T_+}:=\Cc(\boldsymbol{\alpha}, \boldsymbol{\gamma}, \widetilde{K}, \beta^-_{ij}, \beta^+_{ij})$ and its lower height $T_-$ and upper height $T_+$.
+Since (\ref{eqnHeightinGrenierCoords}) holds, we note that the height of any point in $\Cc$ lies between $T_-$ and $T_+$.
+Note that $\Cc \subset \Ss_1$.\footnote{Here and below, we identify $\Cc$ with $\Ga \backslash \Ga \Cc$ using context to distinguish between them if needed.
 This allows us to more quickly develop our main results.
 Since the lower heights of interest to us will always be large enough so that $\Cc$ lies in a fundamental domain for the left $\Gamma$-action, this identification is justified.} Also note that (\ref{eqnFundDomCoord}) relates two sets of coordinates for the points of $\Ss_1$, namely the left-hand side, which we refer to as {\em first-order section coordinates} and the right-hand side, which we refer to as {\em full section coordinates}.

 By considering full section coordinates, we see that the only way to approach the cusp is to let at least one of the $y_k \rightarrow \infty$; consequently, should at least one of the components of $\boldsymbol{\gamma}$ be $\infty$, then our neighborhood meets the cusp and conversely.
 This equivalence can be reformulated in terms of the upper height: